ajaygunalan/AjVault/content/_index.md

 [[Surgical-Robots]], [[Surgical-Topics]], [[Food]], [[Gym]], [[Jobs]], [[Finance]]

 ##### Disclaimer
 I use [Quartz](https://github.com/jackyzha0/quartz), which is free, to host my notes rather than [obsidian publish](https://obsidian.md/publish).
-Since Quartz is in development phase, it is not an exact replica of the local obsidian.
-However, it is sufficient to begin hosting your notes online.
+Quartz is not an exact replica of the local obsidian since it is in development.
+However, it is sufficient enough to host your notes online.